Federal grand jury indicts IMPD sergeant charged in child porn case

 He was released from in jail in August after surrendering his passport and four firearms to the court.

 Richards made an initial appearance in court on Thursday.
-His jury trial is set to begin Oct.
-21.
+He’s scheduled to be in court next week.

 In total, Richards faces 20 charges, including both state and federal charges.
 If convicted, he could spend over 150 years behind bars.